nnadagouda95/nnadagouda95.github.io/README.md

 Y. Teng, A. Mamuye, E. Mo, K. Zhu, R. Walker, <b>N. Nadagouda</b>, and M. Davenport, <a href="/docs/papers/slam_rfid_21.pdf" target="_blank">"Range-Only Simultaneous Localization and Mapping using Paired Comparisons"</a>, at <a href="https://2021.ieee-rfid.org/" target="_blank">IEEE Annual Conf. on RFID</a>, April 2021.

-<b>N. Nadagouda</b>, and M. Davenport, <a href="/docs/papers/Namrata_poster.pdf" target="_blank">"Switched Hawkes Processes"</a>, at Workshop on Recent Developments on Mathematical/Statistical approaches in Data Science (MSDAS), University of Texas at Dallas, Richardson, TX, June 2019.
+<b>N. Nadagouda</b>, and M. Davenport, <a href="/docs/papers/Namrata_poster.pdf" target="_blank">"Switched Hawkes Processes"</a>, at Workshop on Recent Developments on Mathematical/Statistical approaches in Data Science (MSDAS), University of Texas at Dallas, June 2019.

 ## Article